Richardssen/whoareyou/README.md

 # WhoAreYou

-Simple API REST to get Whois data using Python-Whois
+Simple API REST to get Whois data using Python-Whois and IPwhois

 > WHOIS (pronounced as the phrase who is) is a query and response protocol that is widely used for querying databases that store the registered users or assignees of an Internet resource, such as a domain name, an IP address block, or an autonomous system, but is also used for a wider range of other information.
 The protocol stores and delivers database content in a human-readable format.